 Discuss your intention to apply for promotion with your Line Manager.
 Ideally this will occur as part of your performance planning and review discussions, where you set your goals for the year(s) ahead and review your achievements for the past year (see Managing your performance).

 You are encouraged to seek further information and advice from your Executive Dean, Line Manager, or colleagues who have successfully achieved promotion in prior years.
-If you have any questions regarding the policy or process, email email@example.com.
+If you have any questions regarding the policy or process, please email firstname.lastname@example.org.

+All applicants are required to upload an Academic CV as part of their application.
+An example template below has been provided to assist you, please note that use of this template for your CV is NOT compulsory.
 Level C and D applicants must also obtain two referee reports (one external to ECU) on the template below.

 Please note: The Line Manager / Executive Dean report is not required as part of your submission.
 HRSC will request these for each applicant after your application has been accepted.